-Plus, when you bundle with an independent insurance agent they can help you find an ideal carrier that will provide the right coverage for your home and all your outdoor toys, giving you a helpful RV policy discounts, simplify your insurance payments and make filing claims easy and efficient.
+When you work with an independent insurance agent, they can help you find the perfect carrier to provide the right coverage for your home and all your outdoor toys, simplify your insurance payments, and make filing claims easy and efficient.
 And who couldn't use a little more efficiency in their lives?